Can undocumented immigrants buy a house? This is probably one of the most common questions people in this situation ask.

 However, you now also face mortgage loans, filing taxes abroad, and understanding how your credit here compares to that in your home country.

 For example, if you want to purchase a home in the U.S., it matters what visa status you currently hold and if this permit is transferable or extended.
-The most important thing is to not go into debt when buying your property; you should think long-term instead of making hasty decisions due to an emergency because this could have severe consequences for the rest of your life.

 Can undocumented immigrants buy a house?